razorpay/i18nify/README.md

 #### getCurrencyList()

 The **_getCurrencyList_** function is a simple retrieval function that returns a list of currencies along with their respective symbols and names.
-This function does not modify the data but serves to provide access to the entire currency list defined within the application.

 ##### Examples